-Croatia: Construction of cogeneration plant in Gospic soon to be completed19.
-October 2020. / SEE Energy News
+Croatia: Construction of cogeneration plant in Gospic soon to be completed, SEE Energy News

 According to the contractor, all construction works on the cogeneration power plant in Gospic in the Lika region should be completed in December, after which a technical inspection will be performed.